DegenJoker/degenxdocs/docs/020-degenx-ecosystem/040-Products/Liquidity_Backing/010-liquidity-backing.md

 With the increase in asset values, your share in the Liquidity Backing pool increased from $4,800 to $9,500.
 This means that the minimum value of your 21,000 DGNX tokens has increased from $4,800 to $9,500, reflecting the appreciation of the backing assets.
 If the market value of your 21,000 DGNX is $6,720 at 0.32 USD per $DGNX, then you now have the potential for arbitrage opportunities between the market price and the Liquidity Backing value.

 ## Conclusion
-DegenX's Liquidity Backing adds an extra layer of value and security to the DGNX token, ensuring a continuously growing pool of assets and presenting arbitrage opportunities for the astute investor.
+DEGENX's Liquidity Backing adds an extra layer of value and security to the DGNX token, ensuring a continuously growing pool of assets and presenting arbitrage opportunities for the astute investor.
 The control over backing assets and tax adjustments lies with the DGNX community, making the ecosystem transparent and decentralised.

 ## Additional Links